armory/docs/content/en/docs/armory-admin/_index.md

 ---
 title: "Armory Admin"
-description: Administer an Armory instance in your environment
+description: Administer an Armory deployment that is installed in your environment.
 weight: 3
 ---